One of the most difficult aspects of autism is the aggressive behavior that some children exhibit.

 But first let’s understand why some children with autism behave aggressively.

-Why do autistic children behave aggressively?
+Why do children with autism behave aggressively?

 Another possibility is that they are trying to communicate their needs but are unable to do so effectively.
 This can lead to frustration and eventually to aggression.